nraju316/Wingify_QA_Assignment/Desktop/Ecplise/README.md

         ✅ Tests are detected using TestNG annotations (e.g., @Test) — no XML suite file is needed.

 > **Note:** WebDriverManager automatically downloads and manages the required browser drivers.

+## 📊  Test Reports

+After test execution, reports are generated and managed as follows:

+- **Default Location:**
+  TestNG automatically generates the test report (`emailable-report.html`) inside the `test-output/` directory of the project.

+- **Custom Feature:**
+  After each test run, the report is also **automatically copied** to the user's **Downloads** folder with a unique timestamp, for example:
+  `emailable-report_20250522_153045.html`

+This allows for easier access and archiving of past reports outside the project structure.

+## 🛠️  Customization

+* To change BaseUrl or the endpoint and API key update DriverBase file in initilization

 ## Report/Output Screenshot